Cliff Fragua, Jemez Pueblo, Sculptor

 “My connection with the stone involves spirituality and reverence for the spirit that dwells within.
-It has been on this earth much longer than man and for this reason the stone becomes the teacher, it is simply what my ancestors believe.
+It has been on this earth much longer than humanity and for this reason the stone becomes the teacher, it is simply what my ancestors believe.
 I am the mediator between the stone and the tools; the stone and the viewer.
 I visualize what the stone wants to become and I strive to help it blossom.”

-Located on the Jemez Pueblo, NM, Cliff’s studio represents his love for his family, culture and community.
-Inside Cliff works on stone, clay and bronze, with a little drumming on the side.
-Outside you are greeted by a traditional garden, and the stones from around the world waiting to be reworked by this master sculptor.
-Cliff proudly notes that the Jemez Pueblo has one of the few programs in the U.S. that teaches Native language immersion.
+Located on the Jemez Pueblo of New Mexico, Cliff’s studio represents his love for his family, culture and community.
+Inside the studio, Cliff works with stone, clay and bronze--with a little drumming and music on the side.
+Outside you are greeted by a traditional garden and fields.
+Stones from around the world surround his space, waiting to be reworked by this master sculptor.
+He is a father, teacher, and leader in his community, with a deep love for his heritage and culture.

 This has led to a continuing flow of select work into galleries, museums, private collections, as well as many large public installations.
 Cliff has received the most prestigious commission for sculptures in the United States, representing the state of New Mexico in the National Statuary Hall in Washington D.C with his seven foot Tennessee marble sculpture of Po’pay, the leader of the 1680 Pueblo Revolt against the Spaniards.

 Cliff continues to be the recipient of numerous honors and awards, and considered a ‘standard bearer’ as a contemporary sculptor.